pikulet/intellex/README.txt

 641MB of space.
 Storing the biword and triword information as separate indices would not be good in terms of space usage.
 As such, we took to using positional indexing to store data on biwords and triwords.
-That is, to find the term frequency of "fertility treatment" in document 1, we run a positional merge on the posting list of "fertility" and "treatment" for document 1.
+That is, to find the term frequency of "fertility treatment" in document 1, we run a positional merge on the posting list of "fertiltiy" and "treatment" for document 1.

 However, we need information on vector length for the VSM scores.
 It is not efficient to calculate the document length at search time for the same reason why we store the entire document vector for the Rocchio